-Educational Visits In line with current coronavirus (COVID-19) restrictions we will not be undertaking any educational visits.
+Educational Visits In line with the roadmap, schools can resume educational day visits from 12 April.
 Educational day visits In line with the roadmap, should step 2 commence as planned, schools can resume educational day visits no earlier than 12 April.
 Any educational day visits will be conducted in line with relevant coronavirus (COVID-19) secure guidelines and regulations in place at that time.
 This includes system of controls, such as keeping children within their consistent groups and the COVID-secure measures in place at the destination.
 We will undertake full and thorough risk assessments in relation to all educational visits to ensure they can be undertaken safely.
 As part of this risk assessment, we will need to consider what control measures need to be used and follow wider advice on visiting indoor and outdoor venues.
 We will consult the health and safety guidance on educational visits when considering visits.
-Domestic residential educational visits In line with the roadmap, we advise against domestic residential educational visits until at least step 3, no earlier than 17 May.
+Domestic residential educational visits In line with the roadmap, schools can undertake domestic residential education visits, from 17 May.